-Jim Torrens, Program Manager at the Insight Center for Community Economic Development, works primarily on workforce development projects and in advancing the goals of the National Network of Sector Partners (NNSP), a nation-wide membership organization dedicated to promoting and increasing support for sector initiatives.
+Jim Torrens brings more than a decade of experience in coalition-building, community-based education and workforce training to his work with the Insight Center, where he focuses primarily on workforce development projects and on advancing the goals of the National Network of Sector Partners (NNSP), a nationwide membership organization dedicated to promoting and increasing support for sector initiatives.
 Jim’s responsibilities include: fostering communication and peer learning among NNSP members; providing updates and other electronic publications that keep NNSP members informed and build knowledge in the sector field; developing NNSP’s website; engaging sector initiatives in learning communities, advocacy efforts, and participation in the direction of NNSP; and supporting the Accelerating Adoption of State Sector Strategies project, offered in partnership with the National Governors Association and Corporation for a Skilled Workforce.

 Prior to joining the Insight Center, Jim managed community-based education and training programs for more than ten years.
 During his seven-year tenure at Jewish Vocational Service (JVS) in San Francisco, Jim oversaw implementation of the agency's sectoral training strategies in health care, information technology, and legal services, and guided the development of new training programs, including environmental services for healthcare, computer systems administration, bank services, home care, and retail customer service.
 Jim also played a lead role in the agency’s restructuring along industry sector lines and development of a new model for engagement of employer partners.